-Of the tree species, the birch and aspen grow up most rapidly on such burnt areas; they are then displaced by the pine.
+On such burnt sites of the tree species, the birch and aspen grow up most rapidly; they are then displaced by the pine.
 Under the pine the spruce grows slowly.
-In northern Sweden the birch stage lasts 150 years, the pine stage 500 years.
+In N Sweden the birch stage lasts about 150 years, the pine stage 500 years.
 New fire often occurs before the spruce stage corresponding to the zonal vegetation is reached.
 The large proportion of pine is therefore understandable.
 Pine is absent only on moist sites with low fire danger.
 Corresponding forests are found in North America, only they are somewhat richer floristically.
+Several species are distributed throughout the taiga (circumboreal).
+Others differ regionally, typically with each genus having several distinct species, each occupying different regions of the taiga.

+The forests of the taiga in N America are as in Siberia largely coniferous, dominated by larch, spruce, fir and pine.
+The woodland mix varies according to geography and climate so for example the Eastern Canadian forests ecoregion of the higher elevations of the Laurentian Mountains and the northern Appalachian Mountains in Canada is dominated by balsam fir Abies balsamea, while further north the Eastern Canadian Shield taiga of northern Quebec and Labrador is notably black spruce Picea mariana and tamarack larch Larix laricina.

 5 On the ecology of the coniferous forest